-Access to the Kathryn/Cooper and Elliott sites is from Irwin Bridge Road.
+Access to the site is from Norton Road NE.
 There are no problems with ingress and egress.
-See the aerial photos for details of how the buildings at each site relate to the roads.
+See the aerial photos for details of how the buildings relate to the roads.

 C.10 Observed Visible Environmental or Other Concerns

 There were no other visible environmental or other concerns.